Esprit d'amour: Critical response

 The film received mainly positive to average reviews with one critic at LoveHKFilm.com stating "This isn't a spectacular film, but classifying it as above-average HK Cinema is more than appropriate."
 Hong Kong Digital described it as "run-of-the-mill" but with "modicum charm," while another review at So Good... calls it a "true Hong Kong product" with a "stylish tension-filled ending".
 On the Chinese movie review website, Douban, it received an average rating of 7.2 out of 10 based on 275 user reviews, and also made the list for the 10 Best Chinese Ghost Movies on Screen Junkies by coming in at number 2.

 Nominations

 The film was nominated at the 4th Hong Kong Film Awards, in the "Best Original Film Song" category.
 The song that attracted the nomination was "Illusion", which had music by Lam Manyee, lyrics by Lam Man-Chung, and was sung by lead actor and Cantopop singer Alan Tam.
-The award ultimately went to "A Chance Encounter" (偶遇), the theme song of 1984 movie A Certain Romance (少女日記), sung by Samantha Lam.
+The award ultimately went to "A Chance Encounter" (偶遇), the theme song of the 1984 film A Certain Romance (少女日記), sung by Samantha Lam.